open-feature/flagd/docs/reference/flag-definitions.md

 #### Custom Operations

 These are custom operations specific to flagd and flagd providers.
-They are purpose built extensions to JsonLogic in order to support common feature flag use cases.
+They are purpose-built extensions to JsonLogic in order to support common feature flag use cases.
 Consistent with build-in JsonLogic operators, flagd's custom operators return falsy/nullish values with invalid inputs.

 | Function                           | Description                                         | Context attribute type                       | Example                                                                                                                                                                                                                                                                                            |